-The art of DJing has been around a long time, from the early days of hip hop that led to the modern scratch DJ to Larry Levan, who was one of the first DJs to put two records together seamlessly in a nightclub, creating a true dance floor journey.
+The art of DJing has been around a long time.
+From the early days of hip-hop that led to the modern scratch DJ, to Larry Levan, who was one of the first DJs to put two records together seamlessly in a nightclub, DJing has changed the way we perceive music.

 A lot has changed in the technology and gear used by DJs in today's music scene.
 We may no longer use the Technics 1200's as the industry standard, but the fundamentals of being a great DJ have not changed that much.

 You Might Like: 5 Reasons You Should Learn To DJ On Vinyl

 Hopefully these tips and bits of advice will help you develop your craft and stand apart from the current crop of busters pretending to know what it means to be a DJ.
 There is nothing worse than seeing a DJ who has a pair of headphones and never uses them or a dude that just plays the hits.
 If you could be replaced by a playlist ... well, you just might be.